-Fremont in Seattle was one of the city’s first neighborhoods with its own identity.
-It was founded as a land development, like a suburb, with the name of Fremont taken from the home city of two investors who came out from Nebraska.
-In 1888 these men formed a business partnership with local investors to develop the site in a very advantageous location, reachable from downtown Seattle via a streetcar line along the west side of Lake Union (Westlake Avenue).
+Fremont in Seattle was one of the city’s early neighborhoods with its own identity.
+It was founded as a land development, like a suburb, with the name of Fremont taken from the home city of investors who came out from Nebraska.
+In 1888 Edward and Carrie Blewett formed a business partnership with Seattle investors to develop the site in a very advantageous location.
+People were already traveling across Lake Union by boat, and the co-investors of Fremont intended to make it even more accessible from downtown Seattle via a streetcar line along the west side of Lake Union (Westlake Avenue).

-Information about Seattle’s historic neighborhoods like Fremont can be found on the Department of Neighborhood’s Historic Preservation page.
-There is a database of historic properties by address, or you can put in the neighborhood name such as Fremont, and see all of the buildings which have been “surveyed” (reviewed for historic info).
+Information about Seattle’s historic neighborhoods can be found on the Seattle Department of Neighborhoods’ Historic Preservation page.
+There is a database of properties by address, or you can put in the neighborhood name such as Fremont, and see all of the buildings which have been “surveyed” (reviewed for historic info).

 The “context statements” like the one for Fremont, are mini-histories which were developed during a grant-funded project to survey and identify historic properties.
 Here is one paragraph from the context statement for Fremont: